Out nowThe Citation EconomyBuy on Amazon →

 Structured Data

-Platform Optimization at 58, Technical AEO at 55, and Structured Data at 45 are the categories dragging the overall score below where brand equity alone would put them.
+Platform Optimization at 58, Technical AEO at 55, and Structured Data at 35 are the categories dragging the readiness score below where brand equity alone would put them.
 These aren't brand problems — they're engineering and content architecture problems.
 Which means they're fixable.

 What AI Can See vs. What Exists